issa-tingzon/market-basket-analysis/README.md

 # Market Basket Analysis using Association Rule Mining
+- Programming Assignment for Elective Course CS 176 (Data Mining)

-Mining association rules and frequent item sets allows for the discovery of interesting and useful connections or relationships between items.
+- Mining association rules and frequent item sets allows for the discovery of interesting and useful connections or relationships between items.

-In this project, Apriori and FP-growth algorithms are used to mine association rules from a sample retail market basket data set.
+- Apriori and FP-growth algorithms are used to mine association rules from a sample retail market basket data set.
 The results are then evaluated based on several interest measures (lift, IR, Kulc).

 # Objective